Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Abstract

 \section{Abstract}

 The progress in building quantum computers to execute quantum algorithms has recently been remarkable.
 Grover's search algorithm in a binary quantum system provides considerable speed-up over classical paradigm.
-Further, Grover's algorithm can be extended to a $d$-ary (qudit) quantum system for utilizing the advantage of larger state space.
+Further, Grover's algorithm can be extended to a $d$-ary (qudit) quantum system for utilizing the advantage of larger state space, which helps to reduce the run-time of the algorithm as compared to the traditional binary quantum systems.
 In a qudit quantum system, an $n$-qudit Toffoli gate plays a significant role in the accurate implementation of Grover's algorithm.
-In this paper, a generalized $n$-qudit Toffoli gate has been realized using qudits to attain a logarithmic depth decomposition without ancilla qudit.
+In this article, a generalized $n$-qudit Toffoli gate has been realized using higher dimensional qudits to attain a logarithmic depth decomposition without ancilla qudit.
 The circuit for Grover's algorithm has then been designed for any $d$-ary quantum system, where $d \ge 2$, with the proposed $n$-qudit Toffoli gate to obtain optimized depth compared to earlier approaches.
-The technique for decomposing an $n$-qudit Toffoli gate requires access to higher energy levels, making the design susceptible to leakage error.
-The performance of the decomposition for the unitary and erasure models of leakage noise has been studied as well.
+The technique for decomposing an $n$-qudit Toffoli gate requires access to two immediately higher energy levels, making the design susceptible to errors.
+Nevertheless, we show that the percentage decrease in the probability of error is significant as we have reduced both gate count and circuit depth as compared to that in state-of-the-art works.